Treatment for Arthritis in Dogs

-As a senior emergency clinician at New York City Veterinary Specialists, Trisha Joyce, DVM, has seen her share of doggie trauma.
+As a senior emergency clinician at BluePearl Pet Hospital in Brooklyn, NY, Trisha Joyce, DVM, has seen her share of doggie trauma.
 But she says some of the saddest cases are the least dramatic: dogs suffering from severe arthritis.

 Dog Arthritis Is Common

-Scientific studies indicate that 20 percent of middle-aged dogs and 90 percent of older dogs have osteoarthritis in at least one joint. it’s hard to stop the disease once it has set in, according to James Cook, DVM, at the University of Missouri-Columbia.
+Scientific studies indicate that 20 percent of middle-aged dogs and 90 percent of older dogs have osteoarthritis in at least one joint.
+According to James Cook, DVM, at the University of Missouri-Columbia, it’s hard to stop the disease once it has set in.

 Dr. Cook and his research team, however, may have found the key to early diagnosis.
 It’s what he calls “the Holy Grail” in the fluid that surrounds and lubricates the joints of both dogs and people.
 Dr. Cook sampled this fluid from dogs known to have osteoarthritis and from others without the disease.
-As he wrote in the American Journal of Veterinary Research, when he analyzed the proteins in the fluid, a pattern became evident.
+As he wrote in the American Journal of Veterinary Research, a pattern became evident when he analyzed the fluid proteins.

 Dr. Cook and his team plan to follow healthy dogs over time to see if the pattern can correctly predict which dogs end up getting arthritis.
 If everything happens as theorized and according to schedule, he hopes that a screening test will be available for young dogs in three to four years.

 Until then, here is some practical advice for dog owners worried about, or already dealing with, canine arthritis:

 Watch for decreased activity and signs of pain.
 These may be overt (e.g., limping, lameness, whimpering) or subtle, like a typically pleasant dog becoming snippy.
 Some arthritic dogs may consistently stop doing only specific activities, such as jumping on the bed or into a car.